sparkbox/standard/how-we-work-together.md

     * Communicate and facilitate cadence with the client and team

-    * Own project management tools (like Basecamp, Zenhub, Jira)
+    * Own project management tools (like Basecamp, Jira)

     * Facilitate planning, definition, sizing, and prioritization of the work